keptn-sandbox/neoload-service/README.md

 Run the following script
-* if Neoload-service with dynatrace `installer/uninstallNeoLoadServiceWithDynatrace.sh <name of you keptn namespace>`
+* if Neoload-service with dynatrace `installer/uninstallNeoLoadServiceWithDynatrace.sh -n <name of you keptn namespace>`

-* if NeoLoad-service installed without dynatrace `installer/uninstallNeoLoadService.sh <name of you keptn namespace>`
+* if NeoLoad-service installed without dynatrace `installer/uninstallNeoLoadService.sh -n <name of you keptn namespace>`

+### Deploy the service by using custom NeoLoad docker images
+* if Neoload-service with dynatrace `installer/uninstallNeoLoadServiceWithDynatrace.sh -n <name of you keptn namespace> -c <controller image> -l <lg image>`

+* if NeoLoad-service installed without dynatrace `installer/uninstallNeoLoadService.sh -n <name of you keptn namespace> -c <controller image> -l <lg image>`